razannael/razannael/README.md

 ## My Portfolio
 Behold the gallery of my creations, where each project is a story told through code.
 Step into my world [here](https://razan-portfolio.vercel.app/)

+## Sharpening Skills with Code Challenges
+When I'm not developing apps or designing interfaces, I'm honing my problem-solving skills on LeetCode.
+Check out my progress and the challenges I've tackled on my [LeetCode profile](https://leetcode.com/ra_zan/)

 ## Fun Facts
 - I believe in the power of coffee and keystrokes. ☕🖥️
 - In a world full of bugs, I'm the exterminator. 🐞🔨